 The best way to help working families and build a stronger economy for us all is to make sure that we have quality public schools for our children, affordable public higher education, and a transportation system that allows people get to school or work, lets customers get to businesses, and helps everyone fulfill their daily tasks.
 Without investment in these common goals, working families fall behind and our communities suffer.
 New revenue is necessary to rebuild crumbling roads, bridges, and paths, improve our public schools, invest in fast and reliable public transportation, make public higher education affordable, expand opportunities for healthy walking and bicycling, and give every child access to high-quality early childhood education and preschool programs.

+Right now, the highest-income households in Massachusetts – those in the top 1 percent – pay a smaller share of their income in state and local taxes than does any other income group.
+Our wealthiest residents can clearly afford to pay a little more to fund the investments we all need.
 If Massachusetts is serious about helping working families and building a stronger economy, we must invest in quality public schools, affordable higher education, and a reliable transportation system.

-What the Fair Share Amendment Would Do
+The Legislative Fair Share Amendment

-What the Fair Share Amendment Means for
+What the Fair Share Amendment Means for Massachusetts

-Massachusetts Quality Public Schools: Students need a well-rounded education, founded on a rich and varied curriculum that includes science, technology, engineering, and math (STEM), music, art, and athletics.
+Quality Public Schools: Students need a well-rounded education, founded on a rich and varied curriculum that includes science, technology, engineering, and math (STEM), music, art, and athletics.
 We need to re-invest in these programs now to give all of our students access to a complete education.

 Affordable Public College: Our tuitions and fees are among the highest in the country, and students are forced to take on enormous debt to receive a degree.
 Compared to other states, Massachusetts ranks 45th in state spending on higher education as a share of our economy.
 We need to reinvest in public higher education, to make it affordable for middle and working class students in our state.